Twisted polypropylene rope the least expensive synthetic.

 The big downside is that polypro does not hold up well to extended exposure to sunlight compared to manila rope or to other popular synthetics.
 This makes twisted poly a poor choice for long term use outdoors, especially in load bearing applications.

-Utility contractors use twisted poly rope for pulling cable (or heavy pull ropes) through conduit - its slippery surface is a plus here, as a short term visual barrier, and for general tie down use.
+Utility contractors use twisted poly rope for pulling cable (or heavy pull rope) through conduit – its slippery surface is a plus here, as a short term visual barrier, and for general tie down use.
 Because it is not absorbant, polypro is especially useful in pulling applications where there is a possibility water may be present.